-When it comes to protecting your home from the work of tree roots, there are a few different paths you can take.
+When it comes to safeguarding against the work of tree roots, there are a few different paths you can take.
 Some of the best courses of action when faced with root-oriented challenges include:

 - Planting Professionally – Landscaping your new home is always exciting.
 As you’re getting started, however, you’ll want to make sure the plants you’re introducing to your property aren’t going to harm your foundation.
 Work with experts at your local nursery to determine what trees and hedges you can safely plant around your home without their roots growing toward your foundation.

-- Investing in Early Tree Removal – If you’re purchasing a new stretch of property, you won’t necessarily be able to control where the trees and other types of foliage are throughout the lawn.
+- Investing To Fix the Problem Early On – If you’re purchasing a new stretch of property, you won’t necessarily be able to control where the trees and other types of foliage are throughout the lawn.
 In these cases, you may have to invest in early tree or hedge removal.
 By getting potentially dangerous trees and hedges off your property early on, you can protect your foundation from future water or structural damage.
 Note that upon working with area professionals, you may be able to relocate trees and hedges instead of removing them from your property entirely.
 If you want to discuss your available options, you can reach out to the experts in your area for guidance.

 - Depth-Testing Your Foundation – Depth-testing the foundation of a property you haven’t owned before can let you know how much workable space you have between the perimeter of your home and your sensitive structural supports.
-You can work with area contractors to depth-test your foundation and determine what kind of home waterproofing measures you might need to keep the tree roots around your home from causing damage to your supports.
+You can work with area experts to test the depth of your foundation and determine what kind of home waterproofing measures you might need to keep the tree roots around your home from causing damage to your supports.
 Alternatively, if it appears that your supports are well protected, you may be able to trace signs of existing damage to another cause besides errant tree roots.

 - American elms